Recovering from an emergency

 For more information on keeping healthy visit the Better Health Channel website.

-The Department of Human Services plays a major role in assisting in the areas of emergency prevention, response and recovery.
-These activities are undertaken in conjunction with other government departments, statutory authorities, local government, business and non-government organisations.
+The Department of Human Services plays a major role in the areas of emergency prevention, response and recovery.
+These activities are undertaken with other government departments, statutory authorities, local government, business and non-government organisations.

-The Department of Human Services provides fact sheets on a range of recovery services, including:
+Visit The Department of Human Services for information and fact sheets on a range of recovery services, including:

-Access to information and support will aid recovery for most people.
+Access to information and support will help most people recover.
 Sharing fact sheets with family and friends may also help you support each other.

 If you need assistance or are having trouble with the website, please Contact Us.